Higher property T and below-rank phenomena of lattices: Higher property T as an abstract property of groups

 \subsection{Group algebra reformulation of higher T}

 In this subsection we discuss group algebra criteria for higher property~T. We fix a free resolution $P_\bullet$ as in \S\ref{subsec: laplace operator}.
-We may and will assume that $P_0\cong\bbC\Gamma$.
+Recall that $P_0=\bbC\Gamma$.
 Then the Laplace operator $\Delta_0\colon P_0\to P_0$ is given by an element in the group algebra $\bbC\Gamma$.
 The motivation for our discussion is the celebrated Ozawa criterion.